Potential health effects include:

 - BPS: thermal receipt paper

 Bisphenol A (BPA) is found in polycarbonate plastic—usually marked with recycling symbol No. 7 and “PC”.
 Not all No. 7 plastic contains BPA, so look for products specifically labeled as “BPA-free.”
-Most canned foods and metal jar lids have BPA-based linings, unless the company has indicated otherwise, and are thought to be a major source of current BPA exposure.
+Most canned foods and beverages and metal jar lids have BPA-based linings, unless the company has indicated otherwise, and are thought to be a major source of current BPA exposure.

-Bisphenol S (BPS) is found in some thermal paper cash register receipts, and appears to have similar health risks as BPA.
+Bisphenol S (BPS) is found in some thermal paper cash register receipts and appears to have similar health risks as BPA.